jacoblyles/hangbot/readme.md

 * **RandomBot** guesses letters at random
 * **SmartBot** uses an n-gram letter model

-I tested RandomBot and SmartBot for 100 games.
-RandomBot had 0 wins and 100 losses, while SmartBot got 33 wins to 67 losses.
+I tested all three bots for 100 games.
+DefaultBot and RandomBot didn't even win once.
+Hangman is hard!
+Meanwhile, SmartBot achieved a record of 33 wins and 67 losses.
 That's pretty good!
 Let's tackle the usage instructions first and then I'll describe SmartBot's algorithm a bit more.

 #Installation and Usage